 Ian’s scientific research focused on understanding the neurobiology of addiction and psychiatric conditions with the goal of identifying novel druggable CNS targets.
 While in graduate school at the University of Pennsylvania, Ian served as a Vice President of the Penn Biotech Group, which enables teams of MBA, M.D. and Ph.D. candidates to consult for companies in biotech, pharma, health care analytics and venture capital.

 As Vice President of Government Affairs, Ian will use his scientific acumen, analytical mind and experience in working with the New Jersey Legislature to lead BioNJ’s advocacy and public policy efforts to help our Members help Patients.

 A graduate of Rutgers University, Maria joined the BioNJ Team as Meeting Coordinator in January 2023.
-Working closely with the Executive Director of Conferences and Committees, Maria will support the planning and delivery of more than 30 annual BioNJ conferences and meetings.
+Working closely with the Executive Director of Programs & People Services, Maria will support the planning and delivery of more than 30 annual BioNJ conferences and meetings.
 In her role, Maria will liaison with BioNJ’s Members, Team, Volunteer Committees and vendors to ensure the execution of high-caliber programming.
 With a keen eye for detail and strong organizational skills, Maria will assist in the management of event logistics and Committee communication.